How Long Do Riding Mowers Last? Average Life Expectancy By Brand

 What are the Most Reliable Lawn Mowers Today?

 One of the top riding lawn mower options today is John Deere.
-You may not know, but several brand studies have recognized the brand for its high trust ratings and impressive lawnmower product line even if you purchased a second-hand riding lawn mower for less than $500 from the brand.
+You may not know, but several brand studies have recognized the brand for its high trust ratings and impressive lawnmower product line.

 Besides that, you can also rely on the heavy-duty mower options from Husqvarna, Craftsman, Cub Cadet, and Troy-Bilt.